splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-k8s.rst

 Troubleshooting
 =======================

-If you activate auto instrumentation and you do not see any telemetry data in Observability Cloud APM, try the following steps:
+If you activate auto instrumentation and you do not see any telemetry data in Splunk Observability Cloud APM, try the following steps:

 - Check the Collector operator logs.
 Look for the pods in the ``splunk-otel-operator-system`` namespace, and then examine their logs: